 After Collin had devoured the last morsel of stew from his bowl he sat back and rubbed his tummy.
 He took comfort in the warm satisfied feeling of his recently filled stomach.
 However, this feeling was short lived as he heard George stomping about above him.
 It didn’t take a genius to figure out that George wanted attention.
 Collin really didn’t want to pander to George but he knew that it was the only way he could get some peace.
 So off he trekked back up the stairs.

 Collin entered the room and went to retrieve the food bucket.
 He was aware of George’s loud sighing in the corner.
 However he didn’t feel the desire to enquire as to what was bothering him.
 In fact he didn’t really care.
-He was impatient to get back downstairs as the
+He was impatient to get back downstairs as the Antiques Road show was about to begin.
+He hadn’t missed an episode in over four years and that was because George had a toothache.
+He wasn’t about to let George make him miss yet another episode.

 ‘Are you not going to ask me what’s wrong?’
 George said.